Culture of the Southern United States: People

-Anglo Americans
+Anglo-Americans

 In the time of their arrival, the predominant cultural influence on the Southern states was that of the English colonists who established the original English colonies in the region.
-In the 17th century, most were of Southern English origins, mostly from regions such as Kent, East Anglia and the West Country who settled mostly on the coastal regions of the South but pushed as far inland as the Appalachian mountains by the 18th century.
-In the 18th century, large groups of Scots lowlanders, Northern English and Ulster-Scots (later called the Scots-Irish) settled in Appalachia and the Piedmont.
-Following them were larger numbers of English indentured servants from across the English Midlands and Southern England, they would be the largest group to settle in the Southern Colonies during the colonial period.
+In the 17th century, most were of South West England and South East England origins, from regions such as Kent, Sussex and the West Country who settled mostly on the coastal regions of the South but pushed as far inland as the Appalachian mountains by the 18th century.
+In the 18th century, large groups of Scots lowlanders, Northern English and Ulster-Scots (later called the Scots-Irish) (who's ancestors were Protestants from the Scottish lowlands and Northern England) settled in Appalachia and the Piedmont.
+Following them were larger numbers of English indentured servants from across the English Midlands and Southern England; they would be the largest group to settle in the Southern Colonies during the colonial period.
 They were often called "crackers", a derogatory epithet applied to rural, non-elite whites of south Georgia and north Florida.
 Before the American Revolution, the term was applied by the English, as a derogatory epithet for the non-elite settlers of the southern backcountry.
 This usage can be found in a passage from a letter to the Earl of Dartmouth, "I should explain ... what is meant by Crackers; a name they have got from being great boasters; they are a lawless set of rascals on the frontiers of Virginia, the Carolinas and Georgia, who often change their places of abode."

 Most European Southerners today are of partial or majority English and Scots-Irish ancestry.
 In previous censuses, over a third of Southern responders identified as being of English or partly English ancestry with 19,618,370 self-identifying as "English" on the 1980 census, followed by 12,709,872 identifying as Irish, 11,054,127 as Afro-American, and 10,742,903 as German.
 It should also be noted that those who did identify themselves of German ancestry were almost exclusively found in the northern border areas of the region which are adjacent to the American Mid-West.
 Those from the Tidewater area of Virginia and the Tidewater region of North Carolina identified themselves almost exclusively as of English origins, while those from the Piedmont areas were a mixture of English, Scotch-Irish, Scottish and Irish origins.
 South Georgia has a large Irish presence, the ancestors of whom were largely at one time Roman Catholic; however, many were converted to various Protestant sects due to the lack of a missionary presence of the Catholic Church in the 18th and 19th centuries.
 The predominance of Irish surnames in South Georgia has been noted by American historians for some time.
 Meanwhile, a community of Scottish highlanders settled around what is now Fayetteville in North Carolina.
 Gaelic was spoken in this region into the nineteenth century.